danielp67/google-maps-extension/Readme.md

 This extension requests **minimal permissions**:

-- `"scripting"`: Required to inject a content script into the Google Search page
 - `"*://www.google.com/*"` match: Needed to run the script only on Google Search pages

 ✅ **No personal data is collected.**